BOTANICAL CARE GUIDES

 Your terrarium is a self-sustainable environment with special plants suitable for the humid conditions.
 It recycles it’s water, Oxygen and Carbon Dioixide and photosynthesises using the natural light.
 When you get your terrarium home it will need time to settle into it’s new environment.

 Remove the lid half way, or completely off if you have one of our egg terrariums, to allow some aeration for the first 3 to 5 days.
 Especially if your soil was fairly moist during the class.
 This allows the terrarium to get used to it’s new environment and can reduce the chances of mould appearing due to excess humidity.

 Avoid placing your terrarium next to a hot radiator.

 Avoid placing your terrarium in any direct sunlight, as it prefers a fairly low light position.

 Regulating your terrarium

 If there is a lot of condensation inside the terrarium that you cannot see the plants, it just means there is a little too much moisture inside the garden.
 Remove your lid for a couple of hours from time to time after your initial 3-5 day open lid period to regulate this.
-You may need to do this on a daily basis for the first couple of weeks but once the terrarium settles it will eventually won’t need regulating for many months at a time or watering for several months.
+You may need to do this on a daily basis for the first couple of weeks to a month but once the terrarium settles it won’t need regulating for many months at a time or watering for several months.

 Your terrarium needs some condensation on the glass for it’s water cycle to work and this is mostly seen when temperatures in the room change.
 On cold mornings you will likely find more condensation in the terrarium than in the afternoons as temperatures equalise both inside and outside the terrarium.
 The trick is to get your terrarium to a point that the glass has some small droplets of water and that you can still see your plants clearly.